 James Netterville, MD

-A co-founder of Vanderbilt's Department of Otolaryngology, James L. Netterville, MD is also its Executive Vice Chair and Director of Head and Neck Oncologic Services, as well as the Associate Director of the Bill Wilkerson Center for Otolaryngology and Communication Sciences.
+A co-founder of Vanderbilt's Department of Otolaryngology, James L. Netterville, MD is also its Executive Vice Chair, as well as the Associate Director of the Bill Wilkerson Center for Otolaryngology and Communication Sciences.
 As the Mark C. Smith Professor of Otolaryngology, he promotes education and research in skull base, voice disorders and all aspects of head and neck oncologic surgery.
 He is also a Co-Director of the Vanderbilt Sisson/Ossoff Workshop held in Colorado each year.